Bombardment of Alexandria: Battle

 Plan of the Bombardment showing the locations of British ships during 11 July.

 British ships shelling Alexandria by a French artist.

 A view of the bombardment by an artist in Cairo.

 During the night of July 10 and 11 the vessels of the British fleet took up the positions to which they had been severally assigned.
 At daybreak of the 11th the nature of the attack became evident.
 The heavier ships were placed to engage the northern line and the lighter ships the inner line.
-The Alexandra, Sultan, and Superb maneuvered under way at the outset, firing at the Light-House Fort and Easel-Tin Lines.
+The Alexandra, Sultan, and Superb maneuvered under way at the outset, firing at the Light-House Fort and Ras-el-Tin Lines.
 The Inflexible was at anchor, directing the fire of one turret against the Light-House Fort, that of the other against Oom-el-Kabebe.
 The Temeraire was aground during the early part of the day, firing at Mex.
 The Invincible, Monarch, and Penelope were under way out of the line of the Temeraire's fire, engaging Mex and Marsa-el-Khanat.